BiDAlab/GeneticAlgorithm/README.md

 ## <a name="algorithm">Genetic Algorithm</a>

 It is a metaheuristic algorithm based on Charles Darwin's theory of evolution.
 In particular, it is mainly inspired on the natural selection process of evolution, where over generations and through the use of operators such as mutation, crossover and selection, a positive evolution towards better solutions occurs.

-In this case, the algorithm is designed to find the subset of features that works best for a given problem.
+Originally, the genetic algorithm was created as a search algorithm, but in this case, it has been adapted to find the subset of features that works best for a given problem.

 ### <a name="population">Population</a>

 Each of the chromosomes belonging to the population is formed by a binary Numpy array, where each position refers to each of the features of the data set.
 The value one will indicate that the characteristic will be used and zero that it will not.

 ### <a name="selection">Selection</a>